ABOUT

 Rediscover your joy of learning and helping.

 You're the type of person others turn to for help.
 Because you're already caring for others, you don't have time to waste on another confusing or tedious training.
 This is where your story and our story overlap—we knew there had to be a better way.
-We created Spiritual First Aid to so you can become the helper others need you to be without sitting through another complicated (or boring) training.
+We created Spiritual First Aid so people like you can become the helper others need you to be, without sitting through another complicated (or boring) training.

 - Kent Annan, M.Div. & Jamie Aten, Ph.D.